 one had a chilling effect on me.
 I decided not to

 not quite taken place yet, but they were on the near

 horizon.
 Unfortunately, thanks to Vietnam, there was

 already considerable tension between the Establishment and

 the Counter Culture.
-Given these ugly stares, I
+Given these ugly stares, I was

-Therefore I chose to move cautiously.
 One wrong move and I could be facing a barrage of ugly comments.